guillermooo/dart-sublime-bundle/README.md

 Most features are only active in files with a `.dart` extension.

-Check out or [introductory video][6] for a short tutorial on using this package.
+Check out our [introductory video][6] for a short tutorial on using this package.

 ## Getting Started